Ghost Jobs Are Killing Your DE Job Search in 2026

 3. Recent hire velocity.
 Open the company’s “People” tab on LinkedIn, filter for “Data Engineer,” and sort by most recent start date.
 Companies that ghost-post tend to have unusually low recent-hire velocity for the role they are advertising.

 4. Freeze cross-reference.
-Layoffs.fyi and TrueUp will tell you whether the company has announced a freeze or layoffs in the past 90 days.
+Layoffs.fyi and TrueUp will confirm whether the company has announced a freeze or layoffs in the past 90 days.
 Meta, Amazon (retail and corporate), LinkedIn, DoorDash, Snap, and Coinbase all had confirmed freezes as of April 2026.

 5. Apply inside 7 days of the original posting date.
 Roles posted beyond 30 days have meaningfully lower fill rates.
-If you cannot find the original post date, that is itself a signal.
+When the original post date can’t be found, that is itself a signal.

 -- Score companies before applying